Shoplifting Charges Against a Minor or Young Adult

 What are my child’s rights in court?

-Your child has several rights including the right to due process.
+Your child has several rights, including the right to due process.
 The right to due process means the right to be treated fairly.
-Unfortunately, many prosecutors and judges have very little regard for a person’s due process rights and it takes a strong lawyer to make sure someone receives fair treatment.
-Also, every defendant in a criminal or juvenile delinquency case has a right to be presumed innocent, a right to be tried by judge or jury, a right to be represented by a lawyer at trial, a right to call witnesses to testify and cross-examine the prosecutor’s witnesses.
+Unfortunately, many prosecutors and judges have minimal regard for a person’s due process rights, and it takes a strong lawyer to make sure someone receives fair treatment.
+Also, every defendant in a criminal or juvenile delinquency case has a right to be presumed innocent, a right to be tried by a judge or jury, a right to be represented by a lawyer at trial, a right to call witnesses to testify and cross-examine the prosecutor’s witnesses.
 If your child enters a guilty plea, he or she waives all of those rights.
 Waiving your rights and hoping for the mercy of the court with a bargain lawyer or a court-appointed attorney who will not take the time to fight for your child is a recipe for disaster.
 Don’t trust your child’s fate to the lowest bidder.

 Should my child take a plea or go to trial?

 We do not recommend making this decision without experienced legal representation from one of Michigan’s top law firms.
-LEWIS & DICKSTEIN P.L.L.C. has helped thousands of individuals facing retail fraud charges in the state of Michigan and can provide wise insight into what your next steps should be.
+LEWIS & DICKSTEIN P.L.L.C. has helped thousands of individuals facing retail fraud charges in Michigan and can provide wise insight into what your next steps should be.
 Strong, aggressive legal representation is especially important in the case of retail fraud involving a minor because of what is at stake for that teenager or young adult.
 Even if your child does not want to have a trial, a good trial lawyer will know how to turn a strong defense into even stronger negotiating power.